Headless CMS: The Future of Modern Web Development

 This also means frontend and content teams can work independently.
 Editors update content in the CMS, developers work on the frontend — no waiting on each other.

-Modern headless CMS platforms offer TypeScript support, type-safe APIs, built-in version control, and Git-based workflows.
-Developers work with familiar tools (VS Code, Git, CI/CD) rather than fighting with the WordPress admin panel’s limitations.
+Modern headless platforms offer TypeScript support, type-safe APIs, built-in version control and Git-based workflows.
+Developers work in their familiar tools (VS Code, Git, CI/CD) instead of fighting the WordPress admin panel's limits.

 5. Scalability

 Scaling a WordPress site is complex: caching (Redis, Varnish), load balancing, database replication.
-Scaling a JAMstack + headless CMS combination is trivial: the CDN automatically handles traffic, even at millions of visitors.
+Scaling a JAMstack + headless CMS combination is trivial — the CDN absorbs traffic, even at millions of visitors.

 Strapi v5